Rolande Tokpoledo

-Houane Rolande Tokpoledo (born 15 December 1992), known as Rolande Tokpoledo, is a Ivorian footballer who plays as a defensive midfielder.
+Houane Rolande Tokpoledo (born 15 December 1992), known as Rolande Tokpoledo, is an Ivorian footballer who plays as a defensive midfielder.
 She has been a member of the Ivory Coast women's national team.
 She is nicknamed Tiotine, honoring her compatriot, late male footballer Cheick Tioté, who played at the same position of her.

 International career

 Tokpoledo capped for Ivory Coast at senior level during the 2018 Africa Women Cup of Nations qualification.